Custom Products from Masters Communications

 Description:

-The COS and CTCSS logic inputs on C-Media CM1XX based radio adapters were originally the volume-up and volume-down functions in Windows®, actuated by manual (push button tactile) switches in a standard audio adapter (FOB).
-These inputs are internally pulled high, to 3.3 V, and have to be pulled low enough to become valid.
+The COS and CTCSS logic inputs on C-Media CM1XX based radio adapters were originally the volume-up and volume-down functions in Windows®, actuated by manual (push button tactile) switches in a standard audio adapter (FOB - USB headset adapter).
+These functions were remapped in the ASL software to become receive activity indicators.
+These inputs are internally pulled high, to 3.3 V, and have to be pulled low enough to become valid and allow receive audio to flow (pass).
 As such the push-button switches made a good ground when depressed, as that's what the other side of the switch was tied to - ground.
-Most AllStar radio adapters use protection diodes (BAT-43's) that don't allow voltage to be sent into the CM1XX chip.
-If voltage is allowed to be inputted to these pins, the chip is destroyed.
-So - with the diodes in place, it doesn't matter what voltage is present on the COS or CTCSS hardware inputs, at the interfaces radio connector, because voltage on these pins doesn't make anything happen.
+These tactile switches are omitted in ASL radio interfaces, and their logic is replaced by the COS and CTCSS logic signals provided by the receiver.
+Most AllStar radio adapters use protection diodes (BAT-43's) that don't allow voltage to be sent into the C-Media CM1XX chip.
+All RA's and DRA's include protection diodes on both COS and CTCSS logic inputs.
+If voltage is allowed to be inputted directly to these pins of the chip - it is immediately destroyed.
+So - with the diodes in place, it doesn't matter what voltage is present on the COS or CTCSS inputs at the radio connector, because voltage on these pins doesn't make anything happen.
 And, because of the protection diodes, doesn't hurt anything if voltage is present.
-Pull-up resistors are totally unnecessary, because we need a ground to assert the condition.
+Pull-up resistors on these inputs are totally unnecessary, because we need a ground to assert the condition.
 Any reference you see to "active high" or anything indicating the COS and CTCSS signals need to go high to become valid is technically incorrect.
 A diode is like a one way valve in a water supply - it simply allows current to flow in one direction - not the other.
-Diodes do not invert the logic applied - they simply provide a path in one direction - and in the case - its to ground.
+Diodes do not invert the logic applied - they simply provide a path in one direction - and in the case - that path is to ground.

 COS and CTCSS are programmable functions of the simpleusb channel driver.
-This logic is required to tell the application that the receiver is hearing something and validates its activity.
+This logic is required to tell the application that the receiver is hearing something and validates its activity and allows receive audio to flow (unmute).
 Each input has identical functionality.
 Whether or not either or both inputs are required depends on how these functions are programmed in the software.
 Here is an explanation of the simpleusb channel driver.

 1 - Neither COS or CTCSS